Quick Start

 }

-• Any type can be used as the return type of the function, as long as it implements the Writer trait.
-For example, &str implements Writer.
-When used as a return value, it renders plain text:
+• Any type can be used as the function's return type as long as it implements the Writer trait.
+For instance, &str implements Writer, and when returned, it prints plain text:

 #[handler]